WeblateOrg/weblate/docs/admin/deployments.rst

 .. envvar:: WEBLATE_ENABLE_HTTPS

-    Makes Weblate assume it is operated behind a reverse HTTPS proxy, it makes Weblate use HTTPS in email and API links or set secure flags on cookies.
+    Makes Weblate assume it is operated behind a reverse HTTPS proxy, it makes Weblate use HTTPS in e-mail and API links or set secure flags on cookies.

     .. note::